*Updated July 7, 2025*

 - Medicaid and CHIP.
 Prohibits federal financial participation for individuals without verified citizenship, or qualifying immigration status.
 H.R.
 1 reduces federal matching rates from 90% to 80% for states providing healthcare to certain immigrants.
 It also creates additional administrative requirements to verify addresses and ensuring deceased individuals do not remain enrolled.

-These changes aim to restrict immigrant access to healthcare and other benefits.
+These changes aim to restrict immigrants’ access to healthcare and other benefits, and they will impact many citizens in mixed-status households

 Unaccompanied Children and Families

-The legislation significantly enhances screening and verification procedures for unaccompanied children while introducing substantial financial barriers that may affect child welfare outcomes and limit family reunification.
+The legislation significantly enhances screening and verification procedures for unaccompanied children while promoting the use of family detention.

 - Family Unity Provisions.
-The bill provides $20 million specifically for “promoting family unity” through joint detention of parents and children charged with misdemeanor entry violations.
+The bill emphasizes promoting “family unity” through joint detention of parents and children charged with misdemeanor entry violations.

-The enhanced screening and financial requirements occur alongside recent policy changes that have eliminated legal services for unaccompanied children and allowed information sharing between child welfare and immigration enforcement agencies.
+This funding and emphasis on detention comes alongside recent policy changes that have eliminated legal services for unaccompanied children and allowed information sharing between child welfare and immigration enforcement agencies.

 - Legal Representation in Removal Proceedings.
-Provides $1.3 billion for the Office of the Principal Legal Advisor (OPLA) to hire additional attorneys and support staff for removal proceedings, ensuring government legal representation in expanded enforcement operations.
+Provides funding for the Office of the Principal Legal Advisor (OPLA) to hire additional attorneys and support staff for the government for removal proceedings as part of the $29.9 billion appropriated for ICE operations.

 Conclusion